kindl/Hypatia/README.md

 module Example

 # Define a vector with two constructors
-# A vector can have either two or three elements
+# A vector has either two or three elements
 type Vector a = Vec2 a a | Vec3 a a a

-# There can also be types without constructors
+# A type without a constructor
 type Void

 # A shorthand for the native number type